bevy-cheatbook/bevy-cheatbook/src/programming/run-criteria.md

 The run-once property is especially important if you have a complex run criteria system that performs mutations or is otherwise non-idempotent.

+## Known Pitfalls

+When receiving [events](./events.md) in systems that don't run every frame, you will miss any events that are sent during the frames when the receiving systems are not running!

+To mitigate this, you could implement a [custom cleanup strategy](../patterns/manual-event-clear.md), to manually manage the lifetime of the relevant event types.

 ---

 (for information about the other `ShouldRun` values besides `Yes`/`No`, see